SecondSonConsulting/swiftDialogExamples/README.md

 # swiftDialogExamples

+This repository contains example scripts to show off the various features of [SwiftDialog](https://github.com/bartreardon/swiftDialog)

 ## checklistJSONexample.sh
 An example of how to generate checklists using JSON data and parse the output all in shell.